A Little Movie

 29 April 2019

 Many tourists in Iceland are enchanted by the opportunity to walk across glaciers or thrilled to snowmobile across them.
 The Un-glacier Tour—the only one in the world—is different.
-It is a guided hike to the top of Ok mountain and a chance to see the glacial remains of Okjökull (Ok glacier) before it disappears entirely.
-As anthropogenic climate change drives glaciers toward extinction, the Un-glacier Tour was both a ritual of mourning and memory as well as a celebration of glacial life.
+It is a guided hike to the top of Ok mountain and an opportunity to see the glacial remains of Okjökull (Ok glacier) before this thin bit of ice disappears entirely.
+As anthropogenic climate change drives glaciers toward extinction, the Un-glacier Tour is meant to be a reckoning with glacial demise as well as a celebration of glacial life.
 From the top of Ok mountain, it is possible to see three other spectacular glaciers and a shield volcano.

-Come join us on August 17, 2019 for the Un-glacier Tour II when we will install a historical marker and memorial plaque on a stone to commemorate where Ok glacier once was.
-The marker, with words authored by one of Iceland’s most prominent writers, Andri Snaer Magnason, will be the world's first monument to an Un-glacier--a modest recognition of a body of ice that once moved, but that now exists only as what Icelandic glaciologists have called "dead ice."
+Come join us on August 17, 2019 for the Un-glacier Tour II when we will install a historical marker and memorial plaque atop Ok mountain to commemorate the site where Ok glacier once was.
+The marker, with words authored by one of Iceland’s most prominent writers, Andri Snaer Magnason, will be the world's first monument to a glacier-that-was: a modest recognition of a body of ice that once moved, but that now exists only in the form of what Icelandic glaciologists call "dead ice."